-The Airbnb owner, Tatiana Garcia Bueso, turned out to be a well-known Spanish interior designer, who had featured in ICON magazine among others, and the apartment of hers which we stayed in radiated style.
-With the cutest, most charming interior, and super innovative design, it was almost a shame we weren’t planning on spending more time inside.
+The Airbnb owner, Tatiana Garcia Bueso, turned out to be a well-known Spanish interior designer.
+She had featured in ICON magazine among others, and the apartment of hers which we stayed in radiated style.
+The apartment had the cutest, most charming interior, and super innovative design.
+It was almost a shame we weren’t planning on spending more time inside.

 There were so many lights – strip lights, hanging filament lights, cute lamps.